sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.2 Random Forest Model

-In the random forest model for multi class classification, we have pre tuned the model and obtained an optimal mtry of 28 which can be seen from the plot below.
+In the random forest model for multi class classification, we have tuned the model for mtry parameter.
+Mtry parameter in random forest refers to the number of features we select by random sampling while building each tree in the forest.
+We have obtained an optimal mtry of 28 as seen from the following plot.

 ![**Figure 2: Tuning Parameters for Random Forest**](/images/Mtry_RandomForest.png)